-- Use compatible traditional materials such as brick, stucco, stone and wood for new construction.
-Avoid split-faced block, and any material, color or texture that is in stark contrast to the historic context of the new construction. - 2.
+- Use compatible traditional materials such as brick, stucco, stone and wood.
+Avoid split-faced block, and any material, color or texture that is in stark contrast to the historic context. - Smooth cementitious or composite siding is permitted for new infill construction and accessory buildings.
+Additions to historic structures using non-traditional materials will be evaluated on a case by case basis.
 While wood is the most appropriate material for new houses, non-grained cementitious siding may be permitted for new construction. - 3.
 While wood is the first choice for elements such as trim, porch elements, and other decorative features, substitute materials may be considered for trim details.
 Some currently available composites are available in custom-formed lengths, such as urethane, while others, including cellular PVC, are dimensional mill-ready blanks.
 Flat board dimensional materials are available in wood-resin composites and cement board, but are not able to be worked in the traditional manner of wood.
 Vinyl, aluminum or other metal siding are not allowed on new buildings in the historic districts.